paulcushing/Jammming/README.md

 After the code is reviewed, there are a handful of improvements I'd like to make.

-- Prior to giving permission through Spotify, I'd like to change the button to "Authenticate with Spotify" or something along those lines.
+[x] Prior to giving permission through Spotify, I'd like to change the button to "Authenticate with Spotify" or something along those lines.

-- In the add track to playlist handler, I think I'll check if the song is already in the playlist to eliminate duplicates.
+[] In the add track to playlist handler, I think I'll check if the song is already in the playlist to eliminate duplicates.
 It would also be good to remove the added song from the search results track list.

-- I'll implement a dialog confirming that the new playlist was saved to Spotify.
-I could also include a link to the newly created list within Spotify.
+[x] I'll implement a dialog confirming that the new playlist was saved to Spotify.

 ### Demo